shahriya1995/expense-mvp/README.md

 - [data/expenses.json](/Users/riyaphade/Projects/expense_tracker/expense-mvp/data/expenses.json)

-The DB layer is in:
+The JSON DB layer is in:

 - [src/db.ts](/Users/riyaphade/Projects/expense_tracker/expense-mvp/src/db.ts)

+It:

-It automatically creates the file if missing and resets it to `[]` if the file is empty or invalid JSON.
+- creates the file if missing
+- resets the store to `[]` if the file is empty or invalid

 ## API